jreyesr/websockets_tests/README.md

 This example adds a sensor which sends multiple data fields at once (maybe a 3-axis accelerometer?).
 Also, sensors now send a timestamp with their messages.

 1. Follow the instructions for test7.

+## test9

+This example (sorta) hijacks the WebSockets server to also serve the dashboard HTML.
+You can now simply visit the URL `<the_server_ip>:5678` on the client to get the dashboard.

+1. Run `python server.py` on the console.
+1. Open a browser on the client, navigate to `<the_server_ip>:5678` or `<the_server_ip>:5678/dashboard`.
+The browser will show the console.
+1. Type the same IP address that you typed above on the input box.
+Don't include the `:5678/dashboard` part, just the IP.
+Click on "Connect".
+1. Click the Start button to begin displaying data, and the Stop button to pause it.
+1. You can open multiple tabs of the dashboard, even on multiple computers.
+After you connect to the server, they will all update at once, and you can control the server from any one of them.